Online Aptitude Testing

 - Think of the ways in which you overcome everyday tasks such as lifting heavy objects and understand why certain techniques are safer and less exhaustive than others.

 Depending on the role applied for, you may also be required to sit additional testing, such as:

-Aviation Reasoning - two additional tests for RNZAF Air Crew applicants:
+Aviation Reasoning - two additional tests for RNZAF and RNZN Air Crew applicants:

 - Flight Mathematics - assesses your ability to work out speed, distance, flight time and fuel consumption calculations.